 Marion is the person to call to arrange a wedding date or to work out answers to questions you might have about wedding planning.
 As she works largely from home it is best to send her an email or leave a message at her home number.
 She will get back to you promptly.
 Marion is available to meet with wedding couples every other Tuesday evening at 6pm for a site tour (by appointment only), and from time to time at other prearranged times.
 Have a look at the Weddings page for more information.

 The board discerns values and priorities for Canadian Memorial by listening to the ownership.
 This rotating nine-member team oversees and inspires the work of the congregation, meeting monthly with the minister in their role as spiritual elders.

 Read our 2016-2017 CMUC Board bios.

-The Ministry & Personnel Committee (M & P) is a confidential standing committee reporting to the Board.
-Its role is to support communication between the congregation, minister and staff, and generally work to resolve conflict at the earliest possible stage.
-It oversees personnel matters, makes salary recommendations, welcomes enquiries and treats concerns in confidence.
+The Ministry and Personnel Committee (M&P) is a confidential standing committee reporting to the Board.
+Its role is to support communication between the congregation, minister, and staff, and generally work to resolve conflict at the earliest possible stage.
+It oversees personnel matters, makes salary recommendations, welcomes enquiries and treats concerns in confidence